How to add and verify your sending domain

 2. Click on Add domain.

 3. Enter your domain name and click Add domain.
+You will be prompted to connect your domain automatically.

-4. Next, you will see instructions for adding DNS records to your domain’s DNS page.
-If your provider is able to be identified by MailerSend, you will see specific instructions related to your provider, such as GoDaddy or IONOS.
+If your provider is able to be identified by MailerSend, you will see specific instructions for that provider, such as GoDaddy or IONOS.
 If not, you will see general instructions for adding DNS records.

 Although each provider has their own format for accepting records, all platforms will provide the following options needed for MailerSend when adding new records:

-• SPF: Sends the mail server IP validation.
+SPF: Sends the mail server IP validationÂ

-• DKIM: Like SPF, but uses cryptographic methods for validation.
+DKIM: Like SPF, but uses cryptographic methods for validationÂ

-• CNAME for Return-Path: The address where bounces and other email feedback are sent to.
-It’s specified by the Return-Path header in an email.
+CNAME for Return-Path: The address where bounces and other email feedback are sent to.
+It’s specified by the Return-Path header in an email

 You can click on each field value to automatically copy it.